 Preheat oven to 200 degrees F.

-and place on a large plate lined with paper towels.
+Using a slotted spoon, place a large spoonful of the prepared beef mixture into each prepared tortilla shell, keeping in mind that you will be adding salad later.
+Fold the tortilla in half and place on a large plate lined with paper towels.
 Continue with the remaining tortillas, filling as many as you have the beef mixture for.
 Place the plate of beef-filled tacos into the oven to keep warm.

 To serve, Remove Salad and Garnishes from the refrigerator.
 Place the warm beef-filled tacos out of the oven and place on a heat-protective pad on your table.

+Each person takes a taco and loads it up with onion, cheese, and salad.
+Top with your favorite taco sauce.
 Remember that you will eat the tacos with your hands, so do not overload or they will split apart.

 Makes 2 servings.